The Last Charade

-All too infuriatingly fittingly, and as if to affirm his agreement with the implicit message of THE HITCHER, the two ‘films’ on which Lord Stinkious acted as executive producer-teaming up again with Oz and Scott on the twilit, allegorical, CGI enhanced, Ozian themed and implicitly Jordan and THE COMPANY OF WOLVES roasting Henson film, LABYRINTH (1986), an ironic collaboration given that Henson implicitly roasted Stinkious in the implicit form of the life Force sucking Emperor Skeksis in THE DARK CRYSTAL, and teaming up again with AMERICAN GRAFFITI co-screenwriters Willard Huyck and Gloria Katz on the twilit and allegorical Huyck film, HOWARD THE DUCK (1986), which was based on an implicitly Robert Crumb linked character created by Steve Gerber and Gene Colan for Marvel Comics and which implicitly roasted Cameron in the implicit form of the Evil extraterrestrial Overlord inhabited, Doctor Walter Jenning (played by Jeffrey Jones) and Landis in the implicit form of the fowlorn and acerbic extraterrestrial, Howard the Duck (variously played by Peter Baird, Ed Gale, Jordan Prentice, Tim Rose, Steve Sleap, Lisa Sturz, Mary Wells and Chip Zien, respectively)-did too much to ensure that 1986 was a horrific year for film art, as both ‘films’ were indeed a nightmare beyond imagination.
+All too infuriatingly fittingly, and as if to affirm his agreement with the implicit message of THE HITCHER, the two “films” on which Lord Stinkious acted as executive producer-teaming up again with Oz and Scott on the twilit, allegorical, CGI enhanced, Ozian themed and implicitly Jordan and THE COMPANY OF WOLVES roasting Henson indie film LABYRINTH (1986), an ironic collaboration given that Henson implicitly roasted Stinkious in the implicit form of the life Force sucking Emperor Skeksis in THE DARK CRYSTAL, and teaming up again with AMERICAN GRAFFITI co-screenwriters Willard Huyck and Gloria Katz on the twilit and allegorical Huyck indie docufeature film HOWARD THE DUCK (1986), which was based on an implicitly Robert Crumb linked character created by Stalwart Steve Gerber and Genial Gene Colan for Marvel Comics and which implicitly roasted Cameron in the implicit form of the Evil extraterrestrial Overlord inhabited Doctor Walter Jenning (played by Jeffrey Jones) and Landis in the implicit form of the fowlorn and acerbic extraterrestrial Howard the Duck (variously played by Peter Baird, Ed Gale, Jordan Prentice, Tim Rose, Steve Sleap, Lisa Sturz, Mary Wells and Chip Zien, respectively)-did too much to ensure that 1986 was a horrific year for film art, as both “films” were indeed a nightmare beyond imagination.
 A nightmare continued by King that year, for he implicitly addressed the TZ disaster and his own demons in the twilit and allegorical indie docufiction novel It (September 1986).